Raising Sheep For Profit: A Cattle Man's View - Countryside Network

 The complex part is the fencing.
 We are currently fenced for cows, and a cow fence won’t hold a sheep.
 Actually, I am not sure they make an affordable fence that will hold a sheep, but we are going to do some experimenting.
 We are going to try the high-tensile electric fence in a six-wire configuration.
 This, according to the salesman, is a foolproof way to hold in a sheep, and he says I can do it for under 1,500 bucks a mile.
 So we’ll try it and see if he is blowing smoke or not.

 On paper, all this sheep stuff sounds pretty good.
-They are a prolific livestock, producing two crops (meat and wool).
-Pretty self sufficient, easy to manage and profitable-or so we shall see.
+They are a prolific livestock, producing two crops (meat and wool), are pretty self-sufficient, easy to manage and profitable, or so we shall see.
 Time will tell how we do with the sheep.
 So far they have been profitable and entertaining, and hey, on a ranch in the middle of nowhere, who can ask for more than that?

 In addition to their cattle-ranching, Thayne and Michelle Mackey run Brookside Sheep Farm in Dodson, Montana.